 How to Know If Your Company Needs a Hiring Freeze

-Between recruiting costs and total compensation, spending money on employees is just a fact of doing business.
-But if you’re staring down the barrel of an economic downturn or an internal financial crisis, you may be forced to take a long, hard look at your budget.
+Between recruiting costs and total compensation, employees make up a significant business expense.
+And in an economic downturn or an internal financial crisis, you may be forced to pause or shrink your workforce.

-Read on for advice on how to navigate these issues and implement a hiring freeze.
+Read on for advice on how to navigate these issues and put a hiring freeze in place.

 A hiring freeze is when an organization stops taking on new staff.
 This is usually temporary but can be indefinite.
-You may implement a hiring freeze because of an economic downturn, a recession, inflation, or organizational restructuring.
+You may implement a hiring freeze because of economic uncertainty, a recession, inflation, or organizational restructuring.

-The goal behind pausing recruitment is to reduce operational costs without resorting to more drastic measures like lay-offs.
-Remember, you can always come back to taking on new employees later.
+The goal behind a hiring freeze is to reduce operational costs without resorting to more drastic measures like lay-offs or even redundancy.
+Remember, you can always take on new employees later.

 - Partial: This hiring freeze only applies to non-essential roles, with key ones still being filled.
 This may continue until things get back on track again.

-- Full: This is a complete halt to the hiring process where no new hires are taken on at all.
+- Total: This is a complete halt to the hiring process, where no new hires are taken on at all.

-A hiring freeze is a temporary, deliberate halt on taking on new staff.
+A hiring freeze is a temporary, deliberate halt to recruiting new staff.
 Attrition is often part of a hiring freeze and describes a gradual reduction of employees as they leave of their own accord.
 Attrition may occur due to retirements or voluntary departures that aren’t replaced, for example.

-It’s not an easy decision to put a halt on taking new personnel in, but there are benefits in doing so.
+It’s not an easy decision for a company to implement a hiring freeze, but there are benefits in doing so.
 These include:

-- Cost Savings: Reduces costs in the short-term.
+- Cost savings.
+A hiring freeze can reduce costs in the short-term.
 This is because you’re limiting cash outflow as you don’t have to pay new wages or recruiting costs.
-However, there are many long term costs and inefficiencies, particularly with turnove and lost productivity.
+However, there are many long term costs and inefficiencies, particularly with turnover and lost productivity.

-- Protects Employees from Redundancies: Protects existing personnel from mass layoffs.
+- Protects employees from redundancies.
+Hiring freezes protect existing personnel from mass layoffs.
 This means your budget is better protected, making it easier to pay existing employees.

-- Can Create Internal Job Opportunities: Redistributes work, giving rise to new role or reskilling opportunities, as existing employees take on additional responsibilities previously handled by other roles.
+- Can create internal job opportunities.
+Employers can redistribute work, giving rise to new role or reskilling opportunities.
+During a hiring freeze, existing employees can take on additional responsibilities previously handled by other roles.

-- Strategic Planning: Requires HR and business leaders to reevaluate talent needs and long-term goals to help align future hires with new objectives.
+- Strategic planning.
+A hiring freeze requires HR and business leaders to reevaluate talent needs and long-term goals to help align future hires with new objectives.

 We’ve dealt with the what and the how, but why would an organization stop hiring new staff?
 Let’s have a look in more detail:

-With less going on, you can concentrate on moving things around as HR teams will have more time to spend on internal restructuring rather than recruiting..
-If there’s an increase in workload, you should redistribute it to the existing workforce.
+With less going on during a hiring freeze, HR teams will have more time to spend on internal restructuring rather than recruiting.
+If there’s an increase in workload, you should redistribute it to the existing workforce—also known as quiet hiring.

 If your company is going through a merger or acquisition, the new company may have its own policies and procedures.
-Halting the hiring process can give time for both parties to get on the same page.
-Doing this helps both parties to gel together and ensure a smooth coming together.
+Halting the recruitment process via a hiring freeze can give time for both parties to get on the same page.
+Doing this helps both parties to gel together and ensure a smooth transition.

-Thinking of halting the uptake of new staff we’re going to look at the pros and cons to help you decide if it’s the right thing to do in your organization.
+Thinking of halting the uptake of new staff?
+We’ll take a look at the pros and cons to help you decide if a hiring freeze is the right thing to do in your organization.

 - Reduces company expenses